constcast/blogger2ghost/README.md

 https://raw.githubusercontent.com/aaronsw/html2text/master/html2text.py

-This is why this code is GPLv3 even tough I am not a fan of unfree software.
+This is why this code is GPLv3, too.